Skip to main content

 The problem

-My admin dashboards started as a single password gate per surface.
-An audit page, a jobs page, a leads page.
-Each asked for a password, stored it in memory, and sent it as x-admin-password on every fetch.
-It worked, and then it stopped working at about three dashboards and two subtle attacks I had not yet thought about.
+My admin dashboards started life as a single password gate per surface: an audit page, a jobs page, a leads page, each one asking for a password, holding it in memory, and sending it as x-admin-password on every fetch.
+It worked fine, right up until it didn't, which was at about three dashboards and two subtle attacks I hadn't thought about yet.

 Four things were wrong: